mehulagg/gitlab/doc/user/admin_area/analytics/instance_statistics.md

 - Projects
 - Groups

-These charts visualize how rapidly these records are being created on your instance.
+These charts help you visualize how rapidly these records are being created on your instance.

 ![Instance Activity Pipelines chart](img/instance_activity_pipelines_chart_v13_6.png)